bbchung/clighter8/README.md

 * Only do renaming in opened buffers.
 * There is no one-step undo method.

-For convenience, you can add key mapping in your vimrc:
+For convenience, you can add a key mapping in your vimrc:
 ```vim
 nmap <silent> <Leader>r :call Rename()<CR>
 ```